Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 The first few days and weeks of working from home on a new business are scary and exhilarating.

 Suddenly it’s down to YOU to prioritise your every waking moment.
 This can result in enormously productive days, and (quite possibly) days of total meltdown while you try to work out which of the 100 things you plan to do should come first.
+(Natasha has produced a heartfelt post about what this can feel like).

 - The first client/sale